-15 Games That Need A Sequel
+15 games that need a sequel

 Insomniac Games’ Sunset Overdrive is somewhat a love child of a few games like Jet Set Radio and Prince of Persia, and it is an amazing experience.
 It can be considered a spiritual successor to Saints Row even though it is not by the same developer.
 Unlike Saints Row, this game has no sequel and left us on such a cliffhanger that we need one.

 And unlike most developers, Insomniac Games has expressed interest in making a sequel to this fun and zany game.
-But with Insomniac Games being acquired by Sony recently, a sequel for Sunset Overdrive is not a priority at the moment.
+But with Sony’s recent acquired Insomniac Games, a sequel for Sunset Overdrive is not a priority.
 There is a chance, but we hope it won’t be too long of a wait.

 Super Mario RPG

-This collaboration between Nintendo and Square has been a favorite for both Mario fans and JRPG fans.
-Super Mario RPG is one of those games that is very influential for being a crossover in terms of genre and game series.
+This collaboration between Nintendo and Square has been a favorite for both Mario and JRPG fans.
+Super Mario RPG is a very influential game for being a crossover in terms of genre and game series.
 While it is disappointing that this game does not have a sequel yet, it would bring titles like Paper Mario to life.

 Team Fortress 2